 Q - How long have you been in the industry, and what is your current job title ?

-Q - Do you have a mentor and if so who ?
+Q - Did you have a mentor and, if so, who ?

-Q - Are you by nature a pessimist or optimist ?
+Q - Are you by nature a pessimist or an optimist ?